Plumbing Problems at Home? Here's How to Fix Them Yourself!

 Can I fix a plumbing problem myself?

-The most frequent plumbing issues are dripping faucets, running toilets blocked drains, and low pressure water.
+The most frequently encountered plumbing problems are leaky faucets, running toilets blockages in drains, as well as low water pressure.

-You will need a few indispensable tools like a plunger, adjustable wrench, pipe wrench, Teflon tape, and an screwdriver.
+You’ll need some essential tools such as an adjustable wrench, a plunger, pipe wrench, Teflon tape, and the screwdriver.

 Is DIY plumbing safe?